Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Multivariate epigraph and hypograph indices

-As we already mentioned, there are many techniques for functional data in one dimension that are based on extremity indexes.
-Thus, to extend them to the multivariate context, the first step is to generalize these indexes.
-The first extension of the indexes into the multivariate context is given in \citet{ieva2020component}.
-They proposed a definition of the modified epigraph index based on the extension of the band depth to multivariate functional data proposed in \citet{ieva2013depth}.
-They defined the modified epigraph index in the multivariate framework as a weighted average of the univariate ones:
+Numerous techniques for one-dimensional functional data rely on extremality indices, such as the outliergram by \citet{arribas}, the functional boxplot by \citet{martin2016}, and the homogeneity test by \citet{franc2020}.
+To expand the applicability of these methods into the multivariate context, a crucial first step is to generalize the underlying indices.
+The first extension of the epigraph and hypograph indices to the multivariate context is given by \citet{ieva2020component}, where they propose a definition of the MEI based on the extension of the band depth for MFD given in \citet{ieva2013depth}.
+This extension defines the multivariate MEI as a weighted average of the univariate counterparts.
+Given a set of functions $\textbf{x}_1(t),\ldots,\textbf{x}_n(t)$ the multivariate modified epigraph index of a multivariate curve $\mathbf{x}$ ($\mathbf{\rho MEI}_n$) is defined as the weighted average of the MEI values with respect to the sample curves $x_{1k}(t),\ldots, x_{nk}(t)$ for each component $k=1,\ldots,p$.
+To simplify the notation, $MEI_n(x_k)$ will denote the univariate MEI of the $k$-th component of the reference curve $\mathbf{x}_l$, with $1 \leq l \leq n$, with respect to the univariate sample curves $x_{1k}(t),\ldots, x_{nk}(t)$.

-with $\rho_k > 0 \ \textit{for all} \ k=1,\ldots,p,$ and $\sum_{k=1}^p \rho_k=1.$
+with $\rho_k > 0 \ \text{for all} \ k=1,\ldots,p,$ and $\sum_{k=1}^p \rho_k=1.$

 The same approach can be followed to define the modified hypograph index, obtaining: